jairocgr/datashot/README.md

 ## Installing

-Install as a regular package via composer:
+Install it as a regular package via composer:

     composer require jairocgr/datashot

 ## Usage

-After requiring **Datashot**, you can call it as a php command line tool:
+After requiring **datashot**, you can call it as a php command line tool:

     php vendor/bin/snapper --help